Programs & Opportunities for Outbound Students

 Multilateral Exchange study abroad programs are facilitated through the International Student Exchange Program (ISEP-Exchange).
 Students of member institutions may apply to study at other member institutions for a semester or an academic year.
 Students may choose up to ten overseas institutions of interest and ISEP places each participant according to preferences, language abilities, academic requirements, and space availability.

-The Multilateral Exchange Program is similar to the Bilateral Exchange Program, but it provides a greater range of study abroad options with over 300 participating institutions in nearly 50 countries.
-There is an application fee for ISEP programs, but students can expect to pay their regular tuition, room, and meal plan to AUI.
-There are also direct enrollment opportunities at a number of institutions where the multilateral exchange is not available.
+The Multilateral Exchange Program is similar to the Bilateral Exchange Program but provides a greater range of study abroad options with over 300 participating institutions in nearly 50 countries.
+There is an application fee for ISEP programs, but students will pay their regular tuition, room, and meal plan to AUI.
+There are also direct enrollment opportunities at a number of institutions where multilateral exchange is not available.

 Summer Study Abroad Opportunities

-Summer Study Abroad gives to the student a chance to combine international experience with academic achievement.
+Summer Study Abroad gives the student a chance to combine international experience with academic achievement during the summer months.

-AUI students can participate in the different summer study abroad opportunities as announced by the Office of International Programs or can work closely with the Study Abroad Advisors to attend an institution of their choice.
+AUI students can participate in the different summer study abroad opportunities as announced by the OIP or can work closely with the Study Abroad Advisors to attend an institution of their choice.

 Planned Educational Leave

-Planned Educational Leave (PEL) is a study abroad option granted to students who are in good standing at AUI.
+Planned Educational Leave (PEL) is a study abroad option granted to students who are in good standing at AUI with a GPA of above 2.0 and no disciplinary issues.
 This experience is available during the summer or for up to a maximum of two consecutive semesters.
-The University will anticipate the return of students based on the semester indicated on the PEL application.
-No additional notification or application is required if the student returns as planned.